JosephKJ/Awesome-Layout-Generators/README.md

 Layout Generation refers to the multi-modal problem of generating layouts of a flyer, magazine, a UI interface or even a natural image.

-This is a niche area, which is increasingly recieving attention from the community.
+This is a niche area, which is increasingly receiving attention from the community.
 This awesome-listing is an attempt to bring together works in this space.
 This list is not complete and looking for your PRs to improve it.
 Thanks!

 ## Preprints